 - Are you able to offer unique value adding services or are your competitors able to offer exactly the same?

 Knowing the competitive environment and the key drivers for the customer are paramount to making good decisions.
 The prices need to balance your chances of success with the value derived for the contract, which won’t be possible if you don’t give your pricing the time and contemplation it deserves.

 There are ways to look at this in more detail.
 For example, from our contract award database we could provide you with information about who specific contracts were awarded to and their values going back five years.
 From here it would be possible, by looking at the spend reports from individual public sector authorities, to start estimating how much incumbent suppliers are charging for their services.
 This type of analysis can help prevent your pricing strategy from being a shot in the dark.

 If you are interested in using contract award data to inform your pricing strategies, you might be interested in our Competitor Tracking Alerts.
 Not only do we offer a five year archive of contract awards, you can also track an unlimited number of competitors and receive alerts whenever they win high value public contracts.

-For my next post, we’ll look at the the issues associated with leaving things to the last moment.
+For my next post in the series Top 5 Bid Writing Mistakes, we’ll look at the the issues associated with leaving things to the last moment.